Summary: in this tutorial, you’ll learn about cookies and how to use the PHP setcookie()

 Code language: PHP (php)

 Third, check the cookie with the name return.
-If the cookie is not set, create it with the value one and the expiration date one week.
+If the cookie is not set, create one with the value one and an expiration date of one week.
 Otherwise, set the $returning_visitor variable to true.

 if (!isset($_COOKIE['return'])) {